microsoft/pxt-microbit/docs/projects/micro-coin.md

 ## How does it work?

 Each @boardname@ contains a **coin**, which is made of a **block chain**.
-To mine new blocks in the coin, the user should shake the @boardname@ and hope to be lucky!
-The block chain is public and cannot be modified so it's ok to share it.
+To mine new blocks in the coin, the user shakes the @boardname@ and hopes that they will be in luck!
+The block chain is public and can't be modified so it's ok to share it.

-When a new block is found, it is added to the coin and broadcasted to the other @boardname@.
+When a new block is found, it's added to the coin and broadcasted to the other @boardname@.
 When a block is received, the current chain is updated and so on.

-Each block is tagged with the device serial number so your score is the number of block successfully added to the chain.
+Each block is tagged with the device serial number so your score is the number of blocks successfully added to the chain.

 Happy mining!

 ## Full source code